rockettheme/docs/Docs/wordpress/themes/g4myriad/INDEX.md

 ---
-title: Myriad
+title: Myriad (Gantry 4 Edition)
-description: Your Guide to Using the Myriad Theme for WordPress
+description: Your Guide to Using the Myriad (Gantry 4 Edition) Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/!myriad:Myriad

 ---